 If you or someone you know has experienced complications during the removal of the contraceptive device, Paragard, contact Shapiro Legal Group, PLLC.
 Our attorneys can help you file a lawsuit for proper financial compensation for any injuries you suffered as a result of the contraceptive device.
 We are here to assist you through the entire legal process and provide legal representation for injured people throughout the United States.

-For more information, schedule a free consultation with one of our attorneys
+For more information, schedule a free consultation with one of our national mass tort attorneys.

 What is Paragard and Why Is it Considered Defective?